aquasecurity/aws-marketplace-eks-byol/README-new.md

 ## Prerequisites

 * EKS cluster environment
+* Database options
 * A current installation of [Helm](https://helm.sh/)
 * EKS role binding appropriate for Helm's use
-* Database options
 * Extend EKS with a StorageClass that supports EBS
 * AWS Marketplace Subscription to the [Aqua CSP EKS offer.](https://aws.amazon.com/marketplace/pp/B07KCNBW7B)

 ### 1. EKS cluster environment
 You can choose to secure an existing EKS environment by installing Aqua in a separate namespace on the same EKS cluster.
-In case you choose to run Aqua CSP in a separate EKS cluster, please create an EKS environment using eksctl commands: [https://eksctl.io/]
+You can also choose to run Aqua CSP so that it can be used to connect to several different cloud-native workloads.

+#### Existing EKS cluster
+If you want to go this route then you can skip the next section and directly head to [Database options](#2-database-options)

 #### Create new EKS cluster
-A single Aqua CSP installation can be used to connect to several different cloud-native workloads.
+Creation of an EKS cluster can be simplified using eksctl commands: [https://eksctl.io/].
 If you choose to use a separate EKS environment solely to host the Aqua CSP platform, then it is recommended that you create a private nodegroup in your EKS cluster and use a NAT gateway for communication.

 You can use a cluster config file:
 ```shell